Skip to main content

 What Is the Primary Goal of Intervention?

 Understanding the primary objective is key.
 Are you seeking to improve the overall operational health of your entire endocrine system, or do you need to correct a documented, significant deficiency in a specific hormone?
 Lifestyle changes excel at the former.
-They create a biological environment where your natural and signaling can function optimally.
+They create a biological environment where your natural hormone production and signaling can function optimally.

 They address the terrain.
 Formal protocols are designed for the latter.
 They directly address the deficiency, providing the body with the hormone it can no longer produce in adequate amounts.
 The most comprehensive approach often involves using lifestyle to optimize the terrain while using a formal protocol to address a specific, diagnosed need.
 This creates a synergy where the body is both supported systemically and corrected specifically.